Global Studies Institute

 What do you do in terms of professional engagement with the teaching and learning culture on campus or nationally?

-I am a member of the national leadership council for the Summer Institutes on Scientific Teaching and have organized five Summer Institutes on Scientific Teaching at the UO; co-PI on a NSF RCN-UBE grant: Networking STEM Initiatives to Enhance (NSITE) Adoption of Evidence-Based Practices to build a coalition of organizations who are supporting implementation of activities to support student success in the sciences; and coordinate the UO partnership with the Alan Alda Center for Communicating Science to support improved science communication in and outside of the classroom.
+I am a national leader for the National Institute on Scientific Teaching and have organized five Summer Institutes on Scientific Teaching at the UO; co-PI on a NSF RCN-UBE grant: Networking STEM Initiatives to Enhance (NSITE) Adoption of Evidence-Based Practices; and coordinated the UO partnership with the Alan Alda Center for Communicating Science.

 In what ways was your teaching in this course research-led—informed by research on how students learn and inflected by UO's research mission?